New Palin

 New Palin is a town in the Kra Daadi district of Arunachal Pradesh and camp office of the district Administration of Kra Daadi district.
 Inhabited by Nyishi tribe, it is the largest town of the Kra Daadi District.

+Location and 2011 population

 It is located at Latitude 28.15285, Longitude 94.12288.
 It has a population of 9896 as per 2011 census.

 Geography

 New Palin is located at 27.0738°N 93.6145°E. It has an average elevation of 1080 metres (3540 feet).

 Climate

 Palin falls within 15' to 20' temperature zone; often the temperature falls to 5–7 °C in winter.
 The region is very cold during winter and very hot during summer.
 Rainfall is very high due to very hilly and high geographical terrain.
 Most of time it is covered by clouds.
 The area is windy in nature.

 Culture

 Palin and its adjoining areas are mainly populated by people of the Nyishi tribe.

 Holy Rosary church: Consecrated by the Bishop of Itanagar, this Christian catholic church reflects the extensive Christian influence and provides good views of Palin and the surrounding countryside.